XiaozhouCui/re-store/walk-through.md

 ### Trouble shooting

-- If see _Unable to configure HTTPS endpoint.
-No server certificate was specified_ in terminal, run `dotnet dev-certs https --trust`
+- If see HTTPS issues in terminal, run `dotnet dev-certs https --trust`
+- Alternatively, update the _./API/Properties/launchSettings.json_, and remove `https://localhost:5001` from `applicationUrl` (only use http)